raniayasser/GraduationProject_-HMI-/README.md

 # GraduationProject_-HMI-
-HMI for Driver Monitoring System
+HMI for Driver Monitoring System <br>
--design is done as a qml
+design is done as a qml